ruuffian/cis-2111/Lecture 9 i think/Lecture.md

 ##### Derivation Trees

-We can use ordered trees to show the derivation of a string in an ambiguous language.
+We can use ordered trees to show the derivation of a string in a grammar.
 ![derivation tree](tree1.png)

 If we wanted to get the steps of the derivation, we can number each node with parent > child like so: